-Penrose Academy follows an Emergency Preparedness Policy and Plan, referred to as Safety Sanitation and Infection Control (SSIC), to educate and enforce protocols and plans that contribute to the safety, health, and welfare of the Penrose community.
-This policy focuses on educating students about diseases, infections, and threats.
+Penrose Academy adheres to an Emergency Preparedness Policy and Plan known as Safety Sanitation and Infection Control (SSIC).
+This framework was established to educate and implement protocols and strategies that bolster the safety, well-being, and overall health of the Penrose community.
+The policy places emphasis on educating students about various diseases, infections, and potential threats.

-Additionally, the policy educates students and employees on how to prevent the spread of disease, ensure proper hygiene and follow safety and sanitation regulations while servicing the public, and the education covered in the daily curriculum.
+Furthermore, the policy is designed to educate both students and employees on disease prevention, proper hygiene practices, and adherence to safety and sanitation standards.
+This extends to interactions with the public and integration within the daily curriculum.